GustavoFurtad2/MineirinhoNES/README.md

 # MineirinhoNES

-MineirinhoNES is a demake/recreation of the original pc game Miner Ultra Adventures(or Mineirinho Ultra Adventures in brazillian portuguese) for the old NES console
+MineirinhoNES is a demake/recreation of the original pc game Miner Ultra Adventures(or Mineirinho Ultra Adventures in brazillian portuguese) for the old NES console;

+ATTENTION: This game does not have good code, it was made just for learning and to be functional.

 # How to compile